alexryan/emacs-reference/README.md

 undo | C-x u |
 keyboard-quit | C-g | emergency exit
-suspend-frame | C-z | whatever you do, DO NOT push this shiny red button. view-lossage | C-h l | view a complete history of all the commands you've entered so far list-command-history | M-x list-command-history | view a history of mini-buffer commands you've entered
+suspend-frame | C-z | whatever you do, DO NOT push this shiny red button. keyboard-escape-quit | M-M-M | and definitely don't do this view-lossage | C-h l | view a complete history of all the commands you've entered so far list-command-history | M-x list-command-history | view a history of mini-buffer commands you've entered

 ##Files
 LISP function | Key binding | description
 --- | --- | ---
-find-file | C-x C-f | READ: Switch to buffer containing specified file find-alternate-file | C-x C-v | Replace buffer contents with specified file insert-file | C-x i | Insert contents of file into buffer find-file-other-window | C-x 4 C-f | Read contents of file into next window find-file-other-window | C-x 4 f | Read contents of file into next window find-file-read-only-other-window, | C-x 4 r | Read contents of file into next window (read only) save-buffer | C-x C-s | SAVE: Save the current buffer to its file write-file | C-x C-w | Save a buffer to a specified file save-some-buffers | C-x s | Save any or all buffers to their files
+find-file | C-x C-f | READ: Switch to buffer containing specified file save-buffer | C-x C-s | SAVE: Save the current buffer to its file write-file | C-x C-w | Save a buffer to a specified file save-some-buffers | C-x s | Save any or all buffers to their files find-alternate-file | C-x C-v | Replace buffer contents with specified file insert-file | C-x i | Insert contents of file into buffer find-file-other-window | C-x 4 C-f | Read contents of file into next window find-file-other-window | C-x 4 f | Read contents of file into next window find-file-read-only-other-window, | C-x 4 r | Read contents of file into next window (read only)

 ##Windows
 LISP function | Key binding | description
 --- | --- | ---
-delete-window | C-x 0 | kill the current window
+split-window-below | C-x 2 | split selected window vertically
-delete-other-windows | C-x 1 | delete all windows except selected window split-window-below | C-x 2 | split selected window vertically split-window-right | C-x 3 | split selected window horizontally
+split-window-right | C-x 3 | split selected window horizontally
-other-window | C-x o | switch to the other window
+other-window | C-x o | switch to the other window delete-window | C-x 0 | kill the current window delete-other-windows | C-x 1 | delete all windows except selected window

 ##Buffers